The 6 Cs of deliverability

 5. Nothing bolsters deliverability like consistency

-6. And finally… monitor and refine your change management practices!
+6. Monitor and refine your change management practices

 Change is inevitable.
-You need to move with the times and keep up with your customer base, not to mention leverage the latest marketing program techniques.
-The last thing we want to do is dissuade you from changing when all successful businesses change in order to survive.
-But as we’ve outlined above, with consistency so integral to deliverability, if you made a change to your marketing program on any of the five other Cs, you could be putting your inbox placement and deliverability at risk.
+You need to move with the times and keep up with your customer base and leverage the latest marketing program techniques.
+The last thing we want to do is dissuade you from changing when all successful businesses change to survive.
+But as we’ve outlined above, with consistency so integral to deliverability, if you made a change to your marketing program on any of the five other C’s, you could be putting your inbox placement and deliverability at risk.

-Luckily, we’re well versed in change management.
+Luckily, we’re well-versed in change management.
 Every day, we help marketers adjust their campaigns and strategy, all whilst reducing the risk changes can pose.
-This is a vital piece of expertise that frankly, we’re not too sure how most businesses live without!
+This is a vital piece of expertise most businesses can’t live without.

 When to bring in the deliverability experts

-The best way to think of all the 6 Cs of deliverability is as dominoes that have a long, viral-worthy domino affect.
-For example: the better your consent practice, the better your contact data, the more relevant content you can deliver, the better your engagement, and the better your reputation, the better your deliverability.
+The best way to think of all the 6 C’s of deliverability is as dominoes that have a long, viral-worthy domino effect.
+For example: the better your consent practice, the better your contact data, the more relevant content you can deliver, the better your engagement, the better your reputation, the better your deliverability.